Course - Design of a Wind Turbine - TEP4175

 Learning outcome

-The course provides the student with knowledge about: - Energy potential in the wind. - The flow characteristics and turbulence in the wind. - Windturbines basic design and introduction to the main components. - Windturbines; power- and thrust coefficients according to Betz theorem. - Actuator and Rotary Disc theory. - Design of a turbin blade by using The Blade Element Momentum method.
-The course gives the student insight about: - Renewable energy potential in the world. - Aerodynamics of an airfoil. - Design loads for windturbine.
-Skills: The course should enable the student to: - Calculate the main dimension of windturbines. - Calculate the energy produced from wind farm.
-General competence: The course should give the student. - When the student has finished the course, he/she shall have knowledge about Wind turbines. - The student will be able to use this knowledge in projects where these machines are a part of a power plant.
+The course provides the student with knowledge about: - Energy potential in the wind. - The flow characteristics and turbulence in the wind. - Wind turbines' basic design and introduction to the main components. - Aerodynamics of an airfoil. - Wind turbines; power- and thrust coefficients according to Betz theorem. - Actuator and Rotary Disc theory. - Design of a turbine blade by using the Blade Element Momentum method. - Basics on electrical engineering and electromagnetism. - Basic on electrical machines. - Theory and design of permanent magnet generators. - When the student has finished the course, he/she shall have knowledge about Wind turbines. - The student will be able to use this knowledge in projects where these machines are a part of a power plant. - In addition, the purpose of the course is to engage the students in group work on a large project.

 Learning methods and activities